Bent metallocene: Salt metathesis reactions

-This hydride reagent is useful for organic synthesis.
 Related titanium-based complexes Petasis reagent and Tebbe's reagent also feature bent metallocenes.
-Titanocene pentasulfide is used in research on polysulfur rings.
 Alkyne and benzyne derivatives of titanocene are reagents in organic synthesis.

 Reactions of Cp rings

 Although the Cp ligands are generally safely considered spectator ligands, they are not completely inert.
 For example, attempts to prepare titanocene by reduction of titanocene dichloride affords complexes of fulvalene ligands.

 Bent metallocenes derived from pentamethylcyclopentadiene can undergo reactions involving the methyl groups.
 For example, decamethyltungstocene dihydride undergoes dehydrogenation to give the tuck-in complex.

 The original example proceeded via sequential loss of two equivalents of H2 from decamethyltungstocene dihydride, Cp*2WH2.
 The first dehydrogenation step affords a simple tuck-in complex: